jjd2963/Calculator-using-QT/README.md

 I first addressed the global variables.
 They all had a simple fix which was instead of listing it at the top of the cpp file, they needed to be added as private members the class.

 The second flaw was that QT removed support for QRegExp in the newest version of the program which the tutorial relied heavily on.
-I searched a list of new and removed features and through some trial and error, I fixed the issue by implementing QT6's QRegularExpression into the program which had some major differences to QT5's QRegExp.
+I found that QT5's QRegExp was no longer supported. instead I had to implement QT6's QRegularExpression function which had a completely different list of implemenatations.
+Through trial and error, I was able to replace any instance of QRegExp into QRegularExpression.
+Specifically, I altered the code so that the ChangeNumberSign() function worked as intended.